isaaclyman/novel-word-count-obsidian/README.md

 **Exclude comments.** Excludes any content surrounded by `%%` [comment marks](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Comments) `%%` or `<!--` HTML comment tags `-->` from character count, word count, and page count.
 This may slow down performance on very large notes or vaults.

+**Exclude code blocks.** Excludes any content surrounded by `` ``` `` backticks from character count, word count, and page count.
+Includes DataView snippets.
+This may slow down performance on very large notes or vaults.

 **Character count method.** Choose whether to count all characters or exclude whitespace (spaces and line breaks).

 **Word count method.** Choose whether to count words using a space-delimited strategy (for English and other European languages) or by Han, Kana, and Hangul characters (for Chinese, Japanese, and Korean).
 The Auto-detect setting will count each file both ways, then return the larger result.